BlueprintCoding/SillyTavernSimpleLauncher/1README SillyTavern Install & Uninstall.txt

-# Installation and Uninstallation Scripts
+# SillyTavernSimpleLauncher
+A launcher that let's you install, uninstall, update, backup and uninstall SillyTavern and SillyTavernExtras

 This repository contains a set of Windows batch scripts to automate the installation and uninstallation of various software components.
 The scripts are designed to simplify the installation process and provide an easy way to uninstall the installed components.